Frequently Asked Questions

 Does getting a filling hurt?

-No, getting a filling shouldn't hurt.
-We use local anesthesia to ensure you're comfortable during the procedure.
-You might feel slight pressure, but no pain.
+No, you shouldn't feel pain during a filling.
+We use local anesthesia to numb the area completely.
+You might feel slight pressure or vibration, but no pain.

 Is teeth whitening safe?

 Yes, professional teeth whitening is safe when performed under dental supervision.
-We use approved whitening products and monitor the process carefully.
+We use approved whitening agents and take precautions to protect your gums and sensitive teeth.

 Insurance and Payment